You're the Best Thing That Ever Happened to Me

 "You're the Best Thing That Ever Happened To Me" — also known simply as "Best Thing That Ever Happened To Me" — is a song written by Jim Weatherly.
-It was first recorded in 1973 by Danny Thomas.
+It was first recorded in 1973 by B. J. Thomas.
 Soon after it was done by Ray Price from his album You're the Best Thing That Ever Happened To Me.
 The song enjoyed two runs of popularity, each by an artist in a different genre.

 Weatherly told Tom Roland in The Billboard Book of Number One Country Hits that he wrote the song in 1971 and let his father-in-law first record it as a Christmas present for the latter's wife.
 "I thought it was really strange that nobody'd written a song with that title — possibly somebody had, but I'd never heard it — so I just sat down and let this stream of consciousness happen.
 I basically wrote it in a very short period of time, probably 30 minutes or an hour."